dudo/zilla-docs/src/concepts/kafka-proxies/rest-proxy.md

 ### Dynamic URL parameters

-It's a common case when you want to work with a specific entity e.g. `/tasks/123`.
-To make sure the dynamic value `123` is correctly matched and forwarded API endpoint can be configured as in the following example:
+Zilla can map URL path params and headers, e.g. `/tasks/123` could extract the id `123`.

+## Correlated Request-Response

+Zilla manages the HTTP lifecycle with both the request and response payload represented with on the event stream.
+Each message is correlated to each other with a `zilla:correlation-id` header enabling both Zilla and Kafka workflows to act based on the use case.
+Correlated messages can be on the same or different Kafka topics

 ### sync

-HTTP request-response over a pair of Kafka topics with correlation.
-Supports synchronous interaction, blocked waiting for a correlated response.
+A synchronous interaction from the client will hold the connection open waiting for the correlated response message to be delivered to the caller.

 ### async

-HTTP request-response over a pair of Kafka topics with correlation.
-Supports asynchronous interaction, returning immediately with `202 Accepted` plus location to retrieve a correlated response.
-Supports `prefer: wait=N` to retrieve the correlated response immediately as soon as it becomes available, with no need for client polling.
+An asynchronous interaction is managed over a pair of Kafka topics.
+An initiating request returns can include a `prefer: respond-async` header which will immediately with `202 Accepted` plus the location to retrieve a correlated response.
+A waiting request can then send a request including the `prefer: wait=N` header to retrieve the correlated response as soon as it becomes available, this removes the need for client polling.

-### CORS

-Zilla supports Cross-Origin Resource Sharing (CORS) and allows you to specify fine-grained access control including specific request origins, methods and headers allowed, and specific response headers exposed.
-Since it acts more like a guard and has no dependency on Apache Kafka configuration, you need to define it in the [http](../../reference/config/bindings/binding-http.md) binding.

 ## Oneway

-Produce an HTTP request payload to a Kafka topic, extracting message key and/or headers from segments of the HTTP path if needed.
+Clients can produce an HTTP request payload to a Kafka topic.
+A Kafka message key and/or headers can be set using `${params}` from the HTTP path.

 ## Cache

 Retrieve message from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of the HTTP path if needed.

 Returns an `etag` header with HTTP response.
 Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with a new `etag` header).
 Supports `prefer: wait=N` to respond as soon as messages become available, no need for client polling.

+## CORS

+Zilla supports Cross-Origin Resource Sharing (CORS) and allows you to specify fine-grained access control including specific request origins, methods and headers allowed, and specific response headers exposed.
+Since it acts more like a guard and has no dependency on Apache Kafka configuration, you need to define it in the [http](../../reference/config/bindings/binding-http.md) binding.

 ## Authorization